How to improve ROI in recruiting

 One of the most difficult challenges for HR is to demonstrate that they are actively contributing to the growth of Employer Branding.

-In order to raise the level of company performance, it is necessary to invest in the planning of recruiting campaigns, or better still, Talent Acquisition campaigns, the aim of which is not just to fill a vacancy, but rather to acquire talent in the medium to long term.
+In order to raise the level of company performance, it is necessary to invest in the planning of recruiting and Talent Acquisition campaigns aimed not only at filling a vacancy, but at bringing in people who stay and perform over the medium to long term.

 It is clear that the effective recruitment of a candidate is not enough to sanction the success of the campaign, but it is necessary to determine the added value and the benefit of the recruitment for the company, measurable in terms of ROI.